How Neurovertebral Decompression Can Help You Get Back to a Pain-Free Life

 Case studies

-Presentation of clinical cases successfully treated with neurovertebral decompression.
+Presentation of clinical cases successfully treated with spinal decompression therapy.

 Contraindications and Precautions